LoyolaChicagoCode/cs2-lab0-hello-java/README.md

 Finally, visit the web page of your remote GitHub repository and navigate to one of the source files you have changed to verify that the change is there.

 *Congratulations, you have now pushed your changes to your remote GitHub repository!*

+*NOTE: If you are having trouble pushing from through the IDE menu, try through the command line.
+Then look carefully at the error message.
+If it talks about email privacy, then try each of the following steps in order:*

+1. In your Codenvy Git settings (see above), insert your *private* GitHub email of the form `123456+userid@users.noreply.github.com` and try pushing again.

+1. In your GitHub account settings, email section, uncheck the box labeled *Keep my email address private*.

 # Submission